Identify Signs of Bullying

 - 5Sudden drop in grades for no reason.Some children loss the will to study.

-- 6Sudden change in behavior.Some children suddenly withdraw from their normal friends and prefers to stay alone.
+- 6Sudden change in behavior.Some children suddenly withdraw from their normal friends and prefer to stay alone.

-- 7The child often experience nightmares and has difficulties in sleeping.
+- 7The child often experiences nightmares and has difficulties in sleeping.

 - 8The child talks about suicide.Some verbally speak of it while others unconsciously write it on their notebooks.
 Even if bullying isn't the problem, this is certainly an issue that demands immediate attention.

 A child bullying others may act normal at home.
 However, as a responsible parent or guardian, you should take note of these signs and check if your child had signs of abusing other children.

 - 1The child became short tempered.He or she gets irritated by anything easily.
 The child usually gets into a fight with other children at home or in the neighborhood.

 - 2The child gets more and more aggressive.A child bullying others would tend to be physically aggressive at home.

 - 3The child goes with children who are noted to bully other children.